Make Marketing Suck Less

 What is the difference between Messaging, Copywriting, and Marketing?

-Let’s start by defining what each of these foundational pieces of business is.
+Let's start by defining what each of these actually does for your business.

 Messaging

-All your messaging should lead the right customer to your services and products.
-Its main job is persuasion.
-Messaging is an overall communication strategy that informs your copy and marketing.
+All your messaging should lead the right client to your offers.
+Its main job is persuasion—building the case for why working with you isn't optional, it's essential.
+Messaging is your overall communication strategy that informs your copy and marketing.

 Marketing